RedisLabs/redislabs-docs/content/embeds/supported-platforms-embed.md

 | Docker | [Docker images]({{< relref "/rs/getting-started/getting-started-docker.md" >}}) of Redis Enterprise Software are certified for Development and Testing only. |
 | Kubernetes, Pivotal Platform (PCF) and other orchestration and cloud environments | See the [Platform documentation]({{< relref "/platforms" >}}) |

-Be aware that Redis Enterprise Software relies on certain components that require support form the operating system.
+Be aware that Redis Enterprise Software relies on certain components that require support from the operating system.
 You cannot enable support for components, services, protocols, or versions that aren't supported by the operating system running Redis Enterprise Software.
 In addition, updates to the operating system or to Redis Enterprise Software can impact component support.

-To illustrate, version 6.2.8 of Redis Enterprise Software removed support for TLS 1.0 and TLS 1.1 on Red Hat Enterprise Linux 8 (RHEL 8) because that operating system [does not support](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/security_hardening/using-the-system-wide-cryptographic-policies_security-hardening) these versions by default.
+To illustrate, version 6.2.8 of Redis Enterprise Software removed support for TLS 1.0 and TLS 1.1 on Red Hat Enterprise Linux 8 (RHEL 8) because that operating system [does not enable support](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/security_hardening/using-the-system-wide-cryptographic-policies_security-hardening) for these versions by default.

 If you have trouble enabling specific components, features, or versions, verify that they're supported by your operating system and that they're configured correctly.